Palanpursanket/CSVFile_convrsion/README.md

 # CSVFile_convrsion
-Image dataset convert into CSV file
+Image dataset in JPG and JPEG format convert into CSV file.